 I hope this does not come as a shock to anyone but Belize is in the tropics and…the secret is out!
-We have bugs that bite or sting or just suck a bit of your blood.
+We, Belize, have bugs that bite or sting or just suck a bit of your blood.

-For much of the year (the dry, breezy season – usually December thru about now) – I hardly notice them at all.
-The mosquitoes aren’t around – they wait for standing fresh water to lay their demon seed, the pesky sand flies are whisked away by the wind…
+For much of the year (the dry, breezy season – usually December thru about May) – I hardly notice them at all.
+The mosquitoes aren’t around – they are waiting with bated breath for standing freshwater to lay their demon seed, the pesky sand flies are whisked away by the wind…

-But since June 1st was the beginning of the official hurricane season – and rain is more possible (we had our first real drizzle – all 10 minutes of it today – since February 1st), a bit of a guide to Belize insects might be in order.
+But since June 1st was the beginning of the official hurricane season – and rain is more possible – an update of my guide to Belize insects might be in order.

 My paranoia runs high when it comes to blood sucking pests so here is my guide to BITING BUGS IN BELIZE.

-Note: I know many of you are going to tell me that DEET is the devil’s work.
+Note: I know many of you are going to tell me that DEET is the worst chemical ever.
 Or try to sway me with natural remedies – tucking a citronella flower in your button hole, a dab of lavender oil or a dryer sheet in your pocket.
-I don’t like to mess around when it comes to itch (or involuntary blood letting) .
-Feel free to suggest anything you like.
-But I’m sticking with the real deal…things that will keep me safe and itch free.
+I don’t like to mess around when it comes to itch (or involuntary bloodletting).

-Also note: I am not a medical doctor or a scientist – this is my experience in 9 years.
-I can not be sued for your bites 🙂
+Also note: I am not a medical doctor or a scientist – this is my experience in 13 year.
+I can not be held liable for your bites 🙂

 Let’s start with the animals that kills more people per year than any other…